ng-Classic/ng-classic/aio/content/guide/zone.md

     For example, disabling the `requestAnimationFrame()` monkey patch, so the callback of `requestAnimationFrame()` does not trigger change detection.
     This is useful if, in your application, the callback of the `requestAnimationFrame()` does not update any data.

-*   Specify that certain DOM events do not run inside the Angular zone.
+*   Specify that certain DOM events do not run inside the Angular Classiczone.
 For example, to prevent a `mousemove` or `scroll` event to trigger change detection

 Several other settings can be changed.
 To make these changes, you need to create a `zone-flags.ts` file, such as the following.